WisTex/Development-Guide-Docs/docs/README.md

 Do not place horizontal rules between every heading.
 Horizontal rules should be reserved for major transitions within the document.

+## Cross References

+Documents should be understandable on their own, but may reference related documents when appropriate.

+Cross references can help connect related concepts and reduce unnecessary duplication.

 ## Version History